 Task

 2 Indicative content

-In their letters, learners should: give reasons for their choice of charity describe the adventure they would like explain why they are suitable for the adventure.
-Learners should aim to use their own words and ideas to develop their letter of application to Rob Bream.
+In their emails, learners should:

+state which volunteering activity they are applying for explain why they would be a suitable volunteer.

+Learners should aim to use their own words and ideas to develop their email of application.

-NOTE Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not address all of the bullets fully or may contain ideas not in the bullets .
+NOTE Be prepared to award marks for responses which are fit for purpose and develop ideas appropriately even though they may not use all of the information provided above or may contain ideas not in the information.

 (15 marks)

 Mark A: Form, communication and purpose 0 No rewardable material.
-1-3 Presents appropriate information and develops ideas logically to a limited extent.
+1-3 Presents appropriate information, developing ideas logically to a limited extent.
 Basic ability to present complex ideas/information evident.
-Uses language for specific purpose to a limited extent.
-Uses a limited range of sentence structures with limited accuracy.
+Uses language for the specific purpose, to a limited extent.
+Makes use of a limited range of sentence structures with limited accuracy.
 Makes limited use of paragraphing and other organisational features with basic accuracy.
-Limited use of appropriate layout of a letter (address, date, open and close conventions).
-4-6 Presents appropriate information and develops ideas logically for some of the response.
+4-6 Presents appropriate information, developing ideas logically for some of the response.
 Able to present complex ideas/information clearly and concisely with some lapses.
-Uses language for specific purpose for some of the response.
+Uses language for the specific purpose, for some of the response.
 Uses a range of sentence structures with some accuracy.
 Makes some use of paragraphing and other organisational features with some accuracy.
-Some use of appropriate layout of a letter (address, date, open and close conventions), though there may be omissions or inconsistencies.
-7-9 Presents appropriate information and develops ideas logically for most of the response.
-Able to present complex ideas/information clearly and concisely, with occasional lapses.
-Uses language for specific purpose throughout the response.
+7-9 Presents appropriate information, developing ideas logically for most of the response.
+Able to present complex ideas/information clearly and concisely with occasional lapses.
+Uses language for the specific purpose throughout the response.
 Uses a range of sentence structures accurately.
-Makes consistent use of appropriate paragraphing and other organisational features with accuracy.
-Appropriate use of layout of a letter (address, date, open and close conventions), any omissions do not detract from the overall quality of the response.
+Makes consistent use of appropriate paragraphing and other organisational features.

 Mark B: Spelling, punctuation and grammar 0 No rewardable material.
 1-2 Uses spelling and grammar with limited accuracy, supporting meaning at a basic level.
 Uses basic punctuation eg commas, apostrophes and inverted commas with limited accuracy.
 3-4 Uses spelling and grammar with some accuracy, supporting meaning some of the time.
 Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
-5-6 • Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
+5-6 Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
 Uses a range of punctuation eg commas, apostrophes and inverted commas correctly and appropriately most of the time.